TPP Nikola Tesla

 TPP Nikola Tesla, commonly known as TENT, is a power plant complex operated by Elektroprivreda Srbije, located on the right bank of the river Sava, approximately 40 km upstream from Downtown Belgrade, near the city municipality of Obrenovac.
-By far the largest one in Serbia, the complex generates around 17,263 GWh annually, which covers almost half of Serbia's needs for electricity.
+By far the largest power plant complex in Serbia, it generates around 17,263 GWh annually, which covers almost half of Serbia's electricity needs.
 The complex and two of its plants are named in honor of Nikola Tesla.

 These power plants use lignite mined from the RB Kolubara as fuel.
-Coal is transported from the mines via a standard-gauge railroad about 30 km long capable of supplying a total of 37 million tons of coal a year.
+Coal is transported from the mines via a 30 km long standard-gauge railroad capable of supplying 37 million tons of coal a year.